timross14/dg-movies/README.md

 - Refactor CSS to be more dynamic and less pixel-dependent.
 - Create component for checkboxes to clean up the app component.
-- A few unit tests for edge cases.
+- A few unit tests for edge cases and components
+- End to end tests

 ## Development server